Good day to you!!

 Washington?
 Anne Charlotte McClain is an Astronaut and a lieutenant

 colonel in the Army.
-To learn more about Anne Charlotte McClain: CLICK HERE
+To learn more about Anne Charlotte McClain, CLICK HERE

 Comment with a fact about the state you live in?

-Quick Facts about Washington:
+Facts about Washington:

-became the capital of Washington on November 28, 1853.
-Richmond has an
+2. Washington's capital is Olympia, which officially became the capital on November 28, 1853.
+Richmond has an estimated population of about 55,920 people.

 3. The Washington state bird is the American Goldfinch.
 The American Goldfinch was chosen as the state bird for Washington in 1951.
-The male American Goldfinches are a bright beautiful yellow bird.
+The male American Goldfinches are a bright, beautiful yellow bird.
 They have black on their forehead and wings.
 They have some white on their tails and wings.
-You can look at pictures of and read more about the American Goldfinch here: CLICK HERE
+You can look at pictures of and read more about the American Goldfinch here: Click here

 Remember to ask your parent/caretaker’s permission before clicking on any links!